Chemical-Curation/chemcurator_django/chemreg/openapi/schemas/README.md

             description: "A description of what passing this parameter does."
         }
     ]
+    readOnly: false,
+    writeOnly: false,
     attributes: {
         attributeName: {
             // all of https://swagger.io/docs/specification/data-models/keywords/
             oneOfGroup: "Optional.
 If this attribute should not be combined in a POST with another attribute, assign both attributes the same oneOfGroup.,
-            required: "Defaults to true unless a `default` is provided.
+            required: "Defaults to `true` unless a `default` is provided.
 Set to `false` if the attribute isn't required."
             detailRead: "Optional.
 Defaults to `false`.
-A field that is only included in the detail view and not the list view.", }
+A field that is only included in the detail view and not the list view.",
+            filter: "Defaults to `false`.
+Set to `true` if the attribute can be filtered against."
+        }
     },
+    polymorphicObjects: "A list of polymorphic objects this endpoint represents.
+You should either use this OR the attributes field above.",
     relationships: [
         {
             object: "The definition of the related model.
 You'll need to `import` it above the definition.",